 Throughout the day, the direction of the pendulum’s swing appears to change.
-Actually the Earth is turning under the pendulum as it swings.
+Actually, Earth is turning under the pendulum as it swings.
 At Houston’s latitude (30° N.) the pendulum will precess through 180° or halfway around each day.
 During this time, it will knock down all of the pins.

 The time required for the pendulum to complete its swing is a function of its length.
 Swinging from a cable over 60 feet long, the pendulum’s period is just over 7 seconds.
 The pendulum receives the energy needed to keep swinging from a magnet surrounding the cable at its top.
 As the pendulum reaches the middle of its swing, it closes a circuit that activates the electromagnet.
 The magnet pulls the cable away from the center position.
 The pendulum keeps on swinging as the world turns below.